DrewCarlson/ktpack/docs/getting-started.md

 }
 ```

-The [Package Script]() contains all the metadata required to operate a Ktpack project.
+The [Ktpack Script]() contains all the metadata required to operate a Ktpack project.
 In `src/main.kt` we have this program:

 ```kotlin